late-bloomer82/Battleship/README.md

 4. JS compares arrays by reference(memory location) not by content
 5. Commit more often.
 I'm being too lazy with it
 6. I need to read the official docs more often.
+7. Generally, for responsive and accessible web applications, it's better to use relative units.